What a 2025 Meta-Analysis Found That Most Cyclists Are Ignoring

 Why This Matters More After 40 Than It Does at 25

 But it's not just total muscle mass.
 The fibers you lose fastest are your type 2 fibers — your fast-twitch muscle fibers.
 These are the ones responsible for explosive power, surges, closing gaps, standing on a steep climb and actually accelerating rather than just grinding over the top.
-Research shows that type 2 fibers can be 10 to 40% smaller in older adults compared to younger ones.
-They physically shrink.
-And if you're not doing anything to stimulate them, they keep going in that direction.
+Research on skeletal muscle ageing shows type 2 fibres shrink progressively with age while type 1 fibres are relatively spared — the differential atrophy is substantial in the 50s and deepens in sarcopenic older adults.
+If you're not doing anything to stimulate them, they keep going in that direction.

 On top of that, VO2 max declines with age.
 For sedentary people, it drops roughly 10 to 12% per decade from age 40.
 If you're training well, you can cut that roughly in half — around 5 to 6% per decade.
 But even at the reduced rate, you're still declining.
 And if life gets busy and your training drops to mostly moderate intensity riding, the decline accelerates.

 So you've got muscle disappearing, fast-twitch fibers shrinking, and your aerobic ceiling slowly coming down.
 What most cyclists do in response is ride a bit more.
 Same sessions, same effort, just more volume.
-That's exactly the wrong response.
+That's exactly the wrong response — the common training mistakes from 1,400 podcast episodes post catalogues why "more miles" tends to fail at this age.

-Why Heavy Strength Training Actually Transfers to the Bike
+Why Loaded Resistance Training Actually Transfers to the Bike

-Heavy strength training is one of the only ways to preserve and rebuild type 2 muscle fibers.
+Loaded resistance training is one of the only ways to preserve and rebuild type 2 muscle fibers.
 Zone 2 riding won't do it.
 Even threshold intervals don't fully address this.
-The only way to maintain the fibers responsible for power and force production is to load them heavily.
-That means squats, deadlifts, leg press — heavy compound movements.
+The only way to maintain the fibers responsible for power and force production is to load them through resistance work.

 The research points to three specific reasons this transfers to better cycling.